vitringr/vault/nodes/Attrition Strategy.md

 # Attrition Strategy

-Gradually wearing down the enemy through continuous losses in resources and morale.
+Gradually wearing down the enemy to the point of collapse.